gabriel-ing/Quickstarts/REST-Quickstart/REST-V2.md

     - Title
     - Description
     - Due Date
-- A Put request updates a task, this needs an ID, as well as whatever is being updated.
+- A PUT request updates a task, this needs an ID, as well as whatever is being updated.

 Creating a full OpenAPI specification is beyond the scope of this guide, but below are some tips to get started:
  - You can create and edit a specification with the online Swagger Editor at https://editor.swagger.io/